CoreCrafted-Network/server-docs/README.md

 * inappropriate wordings
 * typing mistakes

-and you are patient enough to wait for the docs author to update, you can consider making a post at our [forum](https://forum.corecrafted.net/c/feedback) about the issue.
+and you are patient enough to wait for the docs author to update, you can consider making a post at our [forum](https://forum.corecrafted.net/c/feedback) or posting an issue post right at the [repository issue page](https://lab.corecrafted.net/ThisTNTSquid/server-docs/issues) about the issue.

 Alternatively, if you prefer a more direct approach, you could fork the whole project repository to your account , make changes and commit them, then make a merge request.
 There are links to tutorials and reference to editing and contributing in the next section